r-lyeh-archived/heal/README.md

 - Heal is stand-alone.
 OS dependencies only.
 - Heal is cross-platform.
 Full API is only supported under Windows, for now.
 Feel free to tweak heal.cpp and add more OSes :)
 - Heal pollutes a few macros on purpose.
 Sorry but I think this is convenient.
-- Heal is MIT licensed.
+- Heal is BOOST licensed.

 ### Sample
 ```c++